AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/controlling-fixtures/changing-fixture-attributes.md

 ![Attribute Editor - Colour Channels](/docs/images/Attribute-Editor-Channels.png)

-The <strong>Channel</strong> tab provides a colour picker, with a slider for each colour control channel in the fixture.
+The **Channel** tab provides a colour picker, with a slider for each colour control channel in the fixture.
 The sliders shown will vary depending on what is provided in the fixture - this example is an ETC Lustr fixture which has 7 independent LED emitter